awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

-# Installing the Server Migration Connector on Hyper\-V<a name="HyperV"></a>
+# Install the Server Migration Connector on Hyper\-V<a name="HyperV"></a>

-This topic describes the steps for setting up AWS SMS to migrate VMs from Hyper\-V to Amazon EC2\.
+AWS SMS supports migration in either of two modes: from standalone Hyper\-V servers, or from Hyper\-V servers managed by System Center Virtual Machine Manager \(SCVMM\)\.
+Use the following information to install the Server Migration Connector on Hyper\-V so that you can use AWS SMS to migrate VMs from Hyper\-V to Amazon EC2\.

 This information applies only to VMs in an on\-premises Hyper\-V environment\.
-For information about migrating VMs from VMware, see [Installing the Server Migration Connector on VMware](VMware.md)\.
+For information about installing the connector on other environments, see [Install the Server Migration Connector](SMS_setup.md)\.

-AWS SMS supports migration in either of two modes: from standalone Hyper\-V servers, or from Hyper\-V servers managed by System Center Virtual Machine Manager \(SCVMM\)\.
-The following sections describe the configuration common to both scenarios, followed by instructions to install and configure the AWS Server Migration Connector in your particular on\-premises environment\.

 **Considerations for Migration Scenarios**
 + The installation procedures for standalone Hyper\-V and for SCVMM environments are not interchangeable\.